DescartesResearch/ComBench/README.md

 ## Metrics

-The Benchmark supports and captures the following metrics:
+The benchmarking framework supports and captures the following metrics:

 * latency
 * number of messages